North Central West Virginia Airport breaks ground on a new terminal

-BRIDGEPORT, W.Va., – Governor Jim Justice attended the North Central West Virginia Airport groundbreaking event.
+BRIDGEPORT, W.Va. – Governor Jim Justice attended the North Central West Virginia Airport groundbreaking event on Friday.

-On Friday afternoon, Bridgeport Mayor Andy Long, West Virginia State Officials, and airport staff discussed the expansion of the airport and how it will benefit Central West Virginia.
+Bridgeport Mayor, Andy Long, West Virginia state officials and airport staff discussed the expansion of the airport and how it will benefit this part of West Virginia.

 The new area will have a new passenger terminal, auxiliary airport facilities, and a 100-acre AeroTech Business Park.